Iqbal Akhtar Hussain

 I am Iqbal Akhtar Hussain, Founder of SocioOn.
 Today I am going to tell you my life story.
 Who I am, who I was and how I got here.
 I am going to share all the ups and downs of my life.

-Back in 1998 when I passed 8th grade I had a lot of friends and we used to hang out a lot because my father had a Government job he used to be busy and my mother was lenient and loved me a lot.
+Back in 1988 when I passed 8th grade and after this, I passed 10th in 1990.
+After 10th I have done my FA in 1992.
+I had a lot of friends and we used to hang out a lot because my father had a Government job he used to be busy and my mother was lenient and loved me a lot.

 She is a very simple lady and both my father and mother are alive and well today (Alhamdulillah).

 I used to act as the most obedient and nicest boy in front of my father who had an off on Friday so I used to massage my mother’s feet the day before his holiday so she would not complain to my father about my hangouts.